Mich-b/webappsecuritybook/README.md

 # Welcome
 Welcome to the Software Security gitbook.
 This book should help you in maintaining the overview of the course and provide you with a written form of the course contents.
-I will be copying most information from either the MDN or the OWASP websites.
+I will be copying most information from Wikipedia, the MDN, or the OWASP websites.
 Their licenses are as follows:
 * MDN: licensed under CC-BY-SA 2.5
 * OWASP: FLOSS license
 * Wikipedia: licensed under CC-BY-SA 3